 Presbyopia: This is a well-known age-related condition that eventually affects the ability to see close objects clearly, usually beginning in the early to mid-40s.

-The causes of refractive disorders can range from diverse elements, including:
+The causes of refractive disorders may range from diverse elements including:

-Environmental Factors: Extended use of screen time and reduced outdoor activity have been related to the rising prevalence of myopia, especially among children.
+Environmental Factors: Prolonged use of screen time and decreased outdoor activities have been associated with the increasing prevalence of myopia, especially among children.

 Structure of the Eye: The shape and structure of the eye may vary in the length of the eyeball, curvature of the cornea, or shape of the lens.
 These variations will make the light entering the eye be focused incorrectly, hence one will not be able to clearly see objects.